tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 Here, we create a list called `predictions` to store our predictions.
 Next, we go over the whole test set, looking at each instance on by one, denoted in our *for loop* by the name `entry`.
 Make sure you see that `entry` is an integer that goes from *0* upto and including *len(X_) - 1*.
 So that `X_[entry]` gets us an instance from the test set.

-Next, we take the dot product between our weight vector and the instance from the test set and store that value
+Next, we take the dot product between our weight vector and the instance from the test set and store that value in the variable `pred`.
+Then, we append that to the list `predictions` to store it for later comparing.